MouChiaHung/STM32F4/README.md

 https://damogranlabs.com/2018/02/stm32-usb-cdc/

-4. Microsoft doc explains how to use their WINUSB API to have applications communicate with an "winusb" device (a device recognized by WINDOWS as a device using winusb.sys as your STM32) board's device driver).
+4.Microsoft doc explains how to use their WINUSB API to have applications communicate with an "winusb" device (a device recognized by WINDOWS as a device using winusb.sys as your STM32) board's device driver).

 https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb